micbay/RaceTimerAndController/README.md

 ![Wiring Diagram](Images/WiringDiagram1600x800.png)

-## **Changes if Using Mega2560 Based Microcontroller**
+## **Changes if Using ATMega2560 Microcontroller Based Module**
 By default the code is setup for an Arduino Nano pin out.
-However, with minor adjustments this project will also work using an Arduino Mega2560 based module.
-The necessary mega2560 code can be found commented out, near the Nano based code it will replace.
+However, with minor adjustments, this project can also work with modules, like the Arduino Mega2560, that use an ATmega2560 processor.
+The necessary ATmega2560 code can be found commented out, near the Nano based code it will replace.

 The summary of the changes to be made to use a Mega2560 board are:
 - Use pins D20 & D21 for LCD's SDA and SCL connection instead of A4 & A5